oneiros/zlide/README.md

     $ zlide new <deck_name>

-This will scaffold a directory <deck_name> with a few files and directories to get you started.
+This will scaffold a directory called 'deck_name' with a few files and directories to get you started.

 Change to the newly created directory, put one or more markdown files in the slides/ folder and you are good to go.